-The telecoms industry is one of the largest and most successful examples of a recurring revenue business, but also contains a lot of scope for complexity — phone contracts are routinely modified, extended, and cancelled, while hardware pricing is often heavily affected by customers’ choice of subscription services.
+The telecoms industry is one of the largest and most successful examples of a recurring revenue business, but also contains a lot of scope for complexity — phone contracts are routinely modified, extended, and canceled, while hardware pricing is often heavily affected by customers’ choice of subscription services.
 That complexity translates to a whole host of questions for accountants, auditors, and managers alike as they prepare their companies for the new revenue recognition rules.

 The New Guidance in a Nutshell